zmineroff/biolab-activity-ph-protonation-graph/README.md

 ### Installing

-On your local machine, create a new activity directory (e.g.: biolab-activity-strong-vs-weak-acid-disassociation) and initialize it as a git repo:
+On your local machine, create a new activity directory (e.g.: biolab-activity-strong-vs-weak-acid-dissociation) and initialize it as a git repo:

 ```
-mkdir biolab-activity-strong-vs-weak-acid-disassociation
+mkdir new-activity-name
-cd biolab-activity-strong-vs-weak-acid-disassociation
+cd new-activity-name
 git init
 ```